 Cost of Ownership

 How spoiled we are.
 These days we expect our cars to be bigger and faster, with more equipment and better build quality.
 We want more effective air conditioning, power outlets everywhere and brighter headlights.
 We want all of that but we also want to spend less on fuel and emit less carbon dioxide.
 Which, when you think about it, is quite a trick to pull off.
-We almost take it for granted that we have our cakes and eat them too and this Kuga is a case in point.
-The Kuga features an all-turbocharged engine line up where diesel engine fuel economy has been improved by 10 per cent, a figure that could have been higher had the Auto-Start-Stop system you get on the petrol models been fitted, one of those set-ups that cuts the engine when you don't need it.
-Still, the all-wheel drive diesel variants return 47.9mpg and 154g/km CO2 or 45.6mpg and 162g/km if you choose the Powershift auto 'box.
-Ford's low-emission ECOnetic Technology available across the line-up features Eco Mode, Gear Shift Indicator and an Active Grille Shutter that reduces drag and cuts fuel consumption.
-Residual values are excellent, with three year/36,000 mile figures for the entry level car hovering around 53 per cent.
+We almost take it for granted that we have our cakes and eat them too and this Kuga is a case in point. ord has pulled out all the stops to make the latest model more economical than before.
+For example, an Active Grille Shutter is fitted to all versions.
+This closes the front grille, reducing aerodynamic drag when the radiator isn't in need of additional cooling and then reopens it upon demand.
+Auto-Start-Stop is also standard across the range.
+Features like an Eco Mode and a Gear Shift Indicator help keep your right boot out of the carpet.
+All this effort has paid off in terms of efficiency.
+The 1.5 TDCi powerplant manages 58.8mpg and 124g/km.
+And the front-driven 2.0 TDCi 150PS model manages 60.1mpg and 122g/km - or 54.3mpg and 135g/km if you order it with AWD, figures duplicated by the top 2.0 TDCi 180PS AWD derivative.
 The three/year/60,000 mile Ford warranty isn't the industry's most generous but reliability of all of these drivetrains has thus far been extremely good.

 The Ford Kuga is a car that rewards a bit of time spent with it.
 Look at it superficially and it's fairly easy to find rivals with more space, that drive a bit more sharply, that offer better fuel economy, wear a more prestigious badge or feel posher inside.
 But when you try to find the car that combines all of these qualities into one, it becomes a bit more difficult and gradually the Ford emerges as a real contender, especially in the 2.0 TDCi diesel form that most UK customers will choose.
 Of course, it'll have its work cut out.
 There's some real talent in this compact SUV division and often the decision will come down to something as straightforward as whether you like the styling, whether you can get a discount, or how close your dealer is to you.
 If you're drawing up a shortlist, by all means put the Kia Sportage, the Mazda CX-5 and the Nissan Qashqai on it.
 But you'd be missing a trick if you didn't compare them to this latest Ford Kuga.
 It might just have 'em all covered.